ProtoModder/Project-I.M.P/Software/OEM Hardware Resource Repos/MKS_Robin_Nano_V1 (Tuorum Repo)/README.md

 ## 💡 Tips & Troubleshooting
 - Backup your firmware before flashing.
-- Verify your printer supports SD card flashing.
+- Verify your mainboard processor (STM32F303VET6) before flashing.
 - If flashing via SD card fails, use the USB method as a fallback.
 - Check the `Robin_nano35.cur` file to confirm successful firmware flashing.

+---

+## ⚠️ **Processor Compatibility Warning**
+- **GD32F303VET6:** Fully tested and confirmed working.
+- **STM32F303VET6:** Compatibility not fully verified.
+Flash at your own risk and report any issues to the community.

 ---